Scotland is a leader in the fight against climate change but we are determined to increase our ambition.

 Climate change is one of the defining global challenges of our time and Scotland is internationally recognised as a world leader in tackling it.
 We have already succeeded in reducing greenhouse gas emissions by 49% and we’re determined to get to 100% as soon as possible.

 Climate change experts often talk about achieving "carbon neutrality" and “net-zero” but what does that actually mean?
-It means cutting our greenhouse gas emissions by 100%.
+It means cutting all our greenhouse gas emissions by 100%.
 The first step is to reduce Scotland’s emissions to as close to zero as possible.
-The second step is to find ways to take carbon dioxide out of the atmosphere.
+The second step is to find ways to take greenhouse gases out of the atmosphere.
 We are already planting more trees and restoring peatlands to allow us to do exactly that.
 In future, we may be able to rely on carbon capture and storage technology too.
-Net-zero will be achieved once our remaining emissions can be balanced against the amount of carbon we are removing from the atmosphere.
+Net-zero will be achieved once our remaining emissions can be balanced against the amount of greenhouse gases we are removing from the atmosphere.

 As part of our commitment to tackling climate change, we introduced a Bill to Parliament which will make Scotland’s existing climate legislation even tougher.
 The Bill includes a target of a 90% reduction in ALL greenhouse gases by 2050, which also means 100% reduction in carbon dioxide emissions, so Scotland will be carbon neutral by 2050.
 Independent experts say the targets it sets are “at the very limit of feasibility” but we think we can meet them if we all work together.

 Following the passage of the Bill: